TV Aerial Installation Cost

 Yagi Aerial Cost

-This aerial is the most commonly used in the UK and resembles the typical TV antenna.
-The Yagi has a long boom-rod on it, and a right angle that shows several metal pieces that act as semi-conductors, which will actually pick up the TV signal and transmit it down the boom.
-These aerials are faced in direction and receive a wide beam of signal in order to achieve better signal strengths.
+The Yagi has a long boom-rod on it and a right angle that shows several conductive elements that pick up the TV signal and feed it into the boom and transmit it down the boom.
+These aerials are faced in direction and receive a wide range of signals in order to achieve better signal strengths.

 High Gain Aerial Cost

 A high gain aerial is designed to increase and boost the TV signal received from the TV stations to provide a more stable and clearer connection.
-It’s perfect for those areas that struggle with TV signal and is usually the best choice for those locations.
+It’s perfect for those areas that struggle with TV signals and is usually the best choice for those locations.

 The high gain aerial is a lot larger than others in size and requires a longer boom section to work fully.
 It also requires a more robust aerial mast to avoid bending over time.